Huyston/WillNotebook/README.md

 It is focused on academic writting.
 And so it provides an automatic section numbering, equation numbering, referencing system, figure with captions and sources and it is more clean and readable (like a report or a paper with hidden code).

+## How to use it

+Download all the files and run the server "main.py".
+After this, visit 127.0.0.1 on your browser and have fun :)
+You should read the example for instructions on how to create your first document, by opening the "example.will" file in the blue bar.

 ## The future

 I made this to write my PhD thesis, so I shall improve it to be easy, hackable, and with many features that improve writting efficiency.